OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: The Framework

 Protocols in \system are defined in three parts: a \emph{server class} implementing the aggregation server's behavior, a \emph{client class} implementing the client's behavior, and a \emph{config file} that determines protocol setup and parameters.
 Multiple experiments can be quickly reconfigured and run with varying simulation parameters using a single setup.

 The server and client classes implement what each party does in each round.
-The computations performed by the server and client are different, so the two must be defined separately.
 Clients and servers are defined in \system by inheriting from the \texttt{AggregationClient} and \texttt{AggregationServer} classes, which implement the minimal set of properties and methods necessary for efficient communication between agents and interaction with simulation kernels.
 Client and server classes override methods to define the behavior of the protocol.
 Table~\ref{tbl:API} describes the \system API in terms of the key methods used in defining a protocol.

 \paragraph{Example: Baseline Insecure Summation Protocol.} Here, we present a simple example that allows clients to submit their inputs to a \emph{trusted} server, which computes the sum of these inputs.
 Though this protocol is \emph{insecure}, it serves as a good example for how protocols are defined in \system, and a useful baseline for performance comparisons in our evaluation.